google/fonts/README.md

 The `/axisregistry` subdirectory contains metadata for the GF Axis Registry, containing information on variable font axes that can be found in the collection, including experimental axes.

-## Bug reports and improvement requests
+## Bug Reports and Improvement Requests

 If you find a problem with a font file or have a request for the future development of a font project, please [create a new issue in this project's issue tracker](https://github.com/google/fonts/issues).

+## Contributor Code of Conduct

+However you choose to contribute, please abide by our [code of conduct](CODE_OF_CONDUCT.md) to keep our community a healthy and welcoming place.

 ## Self Host Fonts Available From Google Fonts